dojo/docs/dojox/atom/io/model/Entry.rst

 Public properties (and their types):
 ====================================

-This function extends from `dojox.atom.io.model.AtomItem <dojox/atom/io/model/AtomItem>`_ so please refer to it for lists of properties and functions it inherits.
+This function extends from `dojox.atom.io.model.AtomItem <dojox/atom/io/model/AtomItem>`_ so please refer to it for the list of properties it inherits.

+Below are the additional properties defined by this model class:

 +----------------------------+-----------------+---------------------------------------------------------------------------------------------+
 | **Type**                   | **Property**    | **Description**                                                                             |